JeremyRand/namecoin.org/docs/faq/index.md

 Namespaces are name prefixes used by applications to distinguish between different type of names in Namecoin.
 For example, `d/example` is the domain name `example.bit`, and `id/example` is an identity.
 Namespaces help prevent multiple applications from accidentally conflicting.
 Namecoin itself isn't aware of namespaces, and namespaces don't have any effect on validation rules; they are only used by higher-level applications that use Namecoin.

-It depends on the software that reads the information from namecoin.
-A developer can use a different namespace for a different purpose.
-For example for "domain.meme" anyone could register the name "meme/domain" and if you had a "meme" TLD aware program it will work.
-Or if you have software capable of reading the blockchain you could hardcode it to check for updates by looking into the name "program/coolproyect" and then only the person controlling this name could dictate what is the latest version of your program, where to download the hash etc.

 ### Why is there a separate name_new step?

 This is to prevent others from stealing your new name by registering it quickly themselves when they see your transaction.
 The name is not broadcasted, only a salted hash of it.
 There is a mandatory 12 block wait that gives you enough time to broadcast your name with name_firstupdate, reducing the chance that someone will get in a name_firstupdate ahead of you.